 LANE COUNTY SEARCH DOG TEAM

 The Lane County Search Dog Team is a group of volunteers who provide trained search dog teams as part of the Sheriff's search and rescue program.
 Team members are available throughout the year for search and rescue within Lane County and are often called upon to assist other agencies throughout the State.
 Team members provide all their own equipment and supply and train their own canines.
 A rigorous training program takes approximately two to three years to complete.
-Dogs use water scent skills to locate a drowning victim and divers perform the recovery.

 SPECIAL VEHICLES GROUP